digitranslab/jumpstart/docs/docs/data-sources/snowflake.md

 title: Snowflake
 ---

-ToolJet can connect to Snowflake databases to read and write data.
+JumpStart can connect to Snowflake databases to read and write data.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the Snowflake data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview/)** page from the ToolJet dashboard and choose Snowflake as the data source.
+To establish a connection with the Snowflake data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview/)** page from the JumpStart dashboard and choose Snowflake as the data source.

 :::info
-Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please **whitelist** our IP.
+Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted JumpStart.
+If you are using JumpStart cloud, please **whitelist** our IP.

 You can find snowflake docs on network policies **[here](https://docs.snowflake.com/en/user-guide/network-policies.html)**.
 :::

-ToolJet requires the following to connect to Snowflake database.
+JumpStart requires the following to connect to Snowflake database.

 - **Account**
 - **Username**